Carbon Fiber Fishing Rods: Materials & Grades

 When ordering wholesale, specify modulus grade, length, power, and action.
 Higher modulus typically increases unit cost.
 OEM suppliers can match your branding, handle materials, and packaging.
 Request samples to verify blank quality before large orders.

-For finesse bass or trout, IM7–IM8 delivers the sensitivity you need.
-For heavy surf or trolling, IM6 or fiberglass provides durability at a lower cost.
-Composite works well for all-around rods.
+For finesse bass or trout, IM7–IM8 gives useful sensitivity.
+For heavy surf or trolling, IM6 or fiberglass is often safer and cheaper.
+Composite works well when the buyer wants one broad, all-around line.